Space-Gamer/Crop-Management-System-IDLE/README.md

 # Crop-Management-System-IDLE
-This is a python project developed by Pradeep (myself) and Arpan.
+This is a python project developed by myself and Arpan.
 It has its extended version with complete GUI, which I developed using mostly tkinter modules.

 Crop Management System is a computer program, developed using python and MySQL.